farry92/ScCM/README.md

 # scCM
 ### A contrastive learning model for analyzing large-scale CNS scRNA-seq data
+#### scCM is constructed based on a momentum contrastive learning framework (MoCo v3 [1]) to learn informative representations of CNS scRNA-seq data.
+It comprises three modules: an encoder, a momentum encoder, and a predictor head, all constructed using fully connected neural networks.
+The encoder and momentum encoder receive a pair of gene expression vectors as input.
+Cells in the same type cluster together as closely as possible, while cells in different types separate as far as possible.
+After being trained, the embedding vectors produced by the Encoder can be regarded as representations of CNS cells that can be utilized for downstream tasks.

 # Getting Started
 #### Before diving into the powerful capabilities of scCM, you need to prepare your scRNA-seq data.
 Follow these steps to get started: